 Senior Director, Puppy Mills Campaign

-As senior director of The HSUS's campaign to stop puppy mills, Melanie Kahn coordinates the organization's national efforts to end the suffering for millions of dogs who are confined to cramped cages at inhumane, commercial dog breeding facilities, known as "puppy mills."
+As Senior Director of The HSUS's Stop Puppy Mills campaign, Melanie Kahn coordinates the organization's national efforts to end the suffering for millions of dogs who are confined to cramped cages at inhumane, commercial dog breeding facilities known as "puppy mills."

 She oversees The HSUS's multi-pronged approach, which includes raising public awareness of puppy-mill cruelty; building grassroots support for humane treatment; and changing laws on the federal, state, and local levels.